mariaweber/Adler_TouchTheUniverse/eta_carina/README.md

 Image of the ejecta from Eta Carinae: etacar2_hst_big.jpg <br/>
 CREDIT: NASA, ESA, and the Hubble SM4 ERO Team - [https://www.jpl.nasa.gov/news/news.php?feature=7184](https://www.jpl.nasa.gov/news/news.php?feature=7184) <br/>
-NOTES: You can also pull up this image using the [WorldWide Telescope](http://www.worldwidetelescope.org/webclient/).
+NOTES: You can pull up this image using the [WorldWide Telescope](http://www.worldwidetelescope.org/webclient/).
 Simply search for 'Eta Carinae'.
 From there, you can zoom out to see the Carina Nebula, located in the constellation of Carina in the Southern hemisphere.
+A similar photo as the one in this repository can be found on AstroPix [here](https://astropix.ipac.caltech.edu/image/esahubble/potw1208a).